 The roasty Oatmeal Stout is a great substitute for fans of Guinness, flaunting hints of chocolate and caramel—a really good dessert without the sweetness.
 The stout is “extremely smooth and delightfully refreshing,” Watters says.

 Best German: Einbecker Brauherren Non-Alcoholic Beer

-Einbecker is one of Germany’s oldest breweries, its beer-making origins dating back to the 14th century.
+Einbecker is one of Germany’s oldest breweries, dating back to the 14th century.
 The brewery’s stock and trade are lagers, such as its best-selling beer pilsner—golden-toned with a gorgeous grassy scent and agreeable bitterness.
-The non-alcoholic version is nearly a carbon copy of the original, offering the signature snappiness and bitter bite, but none of the alcohol.
-This is a great beer to sip while watching sports and snacking on something salty and crisp.
+The nonalcoholic version is nearly a carbon copy of the original, offering the signature snappiness and bitter bite, but none of the alcohol.
+This is a great beer to sip while watching sports and snacking on something salty and crispy.